sebastiangelotte/notes/podcast-summer-reflection/podcast-summer-reflection.md

 #### Schedule

-Our schedule look like this:
+Our schedule looks like this:

 |Monday - Sunday|Sunday 20:00 - 00:00|
 |---|---|